Carrier Integration

 - Carrier Tests:

-python -m unittest discover -v -f [path]/tests
+python -m unittest discover -v -f [path]/testspasses - SDK Tests:

-still passes (no regressions) - Plugin List:
+./bin/run-sdk-testsstill passes (no regressions) - Plugin List:

-./bin/cli plugins list | grep [carrier_name]
+./bin/cli plugins list | grep [carrier_name]shows plugin - Plugin Details:

-./bin/cli plugins show [carrier_name]
+./bin/cli plugins show [carrier_name]works - Installation:

-pip install -e [path]
+pip install -e [path]succeeds without errors

 Phase 4: Final Validation